domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Rhetoric is bad.
 Avoid it like the plague.

 Publish, publish, and publish.
 Also, broadcast culture.
-For example, play music out loud-- both the different sounds (e.g., vs. headphones) and the possibility of others hearing may change your opinion about a song.
+For example, play music out loud--both the different sounds (e.g., vs. headphones) and the possibility of others hearing may change your opinion about a song.

 Publish useful stuff (within the confines of legality).